troglobit/watchdogd/README.md

 monitor critical system resources, supervise the heartbeat of processes and record deadline transgressions before safely rebooting your system.

-When the system boots back up watchdogd queries the system to determine the cause of the (re)boot and records it in a logfile for later analysis by an operator or network management system (NMS).
+When the system comes back up after a (re)boot, watchdogd queries the system to determine the cause and records it in a logfile for later analysis by an operator or network management system (NMS).

 ### What is a watchdog timer?

-A watchdog timer (WDT) is something most motherboards of laptops and servers today are equipped with.
-It is basically a small timer that is connected to the reset circuitry so that it can reset the board when the timer expires.
+A watchdog timer (WDT) is something most server and laptop motherboards today are equipped with.
+Basically it is a small timer connected to the reset circuitry so that it can reset the board if the timer expires.

 The Linux kernel provides a common userspace interface `/dev/watchdog`, created automatically when the appropriate driver module is loaded.
 If